tarikbaki/Install-and-Run-Jenkins-With-Docker-Compose/README.md

           14    - /var/run/docker.sock:/var/run/docker.sock

- # this yaml file will get the lastest versio of the jenkins as : mage: jenkins/jenkins:lts
+ # this yaml file will get the lastest version of the jenkins as : mage: jenkins/jenkins:lts
  # set ports, and volumes.
  ##